Reproductive Health Considerations in Clinical Research

 While clinical trials contribute only a small percentage of greenhouse gas (GHG) emissions within the healthcare sector (estimated to contribute 8-12% of overall healthcare related GHG emissions), each stakeholder is responsible for understanding one’s contributions, and all must play their part in mitigation efforts.

-The MRCT Center is exploring the complex set of issues related to environmental sustainability in clinical trials.
+The MRCT Center continues to explore the complex set of issues related to environmental

-A series of in-depth discussions with multiple parties identified critical areas and potential approaches, such as the development of standardized carbon footprint analyses for clinical trialsand the assessment of current emission reporting standards.
+A series of in-depth discussions with multiple parties identified critical areas and potential approaches, such as the development of standardized carbon footprint analyses for clinical trials and the assessment of current emission reporting standards.

 Building on these insights, we advocated for multi-stakeholder investment in environmentally sustainable practices across the clinical trial lifecycle, including practical and actionable steps each stakeholder in the clinical trial enterprise can take and makes the case for stakeholder consideration of action in the collective effort to achieve net zero emissions while maintaining the value and integrity of clinical trialsA key priority is ensuring that only informative and necessary trials that generate meaningful and actionable data are conducted.
 Additionally, we recognize that opportunities for improvement exist at every stage of the clinical research lifecycle.